agalias-diploma/export-jsx-to-pdf/ReadME.txt

 Currently, text in the PDF is too small in comparsion with MS Word Skipping whitespaces (it doesn't parse multiple whitespaces for now)

+Option to save snapshot of Editor state (download json actually as we do for PDF)

+Provide data for the template in .json format

+It's better to use Material UI since it works better with my app (don't override all styles during import)